base/base-plugins/README.md

 1. a `fns` array is added to the instance for storing plugin functions
 2. a `run` method is added to the instance for running stored plugins
-3. the `use` method is modified so that anytime a function is returned by a plugin it will automatically be pushed onto the `fns` array.
-Besides that, you shouldn't see any behavioral changes in how the `use` method works.
+3. the `use` method is modified so that anytime a function is returned by a plugin, the function will be pushed onto the `fns` array.
+Aside from that, you shouldn't see any difference in how the `use` method works.

 ## .run example